chonnessey/super_mario/README.md

 2. Enter new directory `cd directory`
 3. Install dependencies with the `bundle` command.
 4. To set up a server side database run the command `rake db:create` when in the project directory.
+5. Run `rake db:migrate` after creating the database.
-5. Run the command `rake:db:seed` to auto fill products and reviews that will be populated by the _Faker Gem_.
+6. Run the command `rake:db:seed` to auto fill products and reviews that will be populated by the _Faker Gem_.
-6. To run the Rails local server run the command `rails s` and then navigate to `localhost:3000`.
-7. Create an account by clicking the sign up link on the homepage.
-8. If you would like to give yourself admin access you can do so in the rails console.
+7. If you would like to give yourself admin access you can do so in the rails console.
 Run the command `rails c` to enter the console.
-9. Find the user you created and look for the _id_ by running `User.all`.
-10. Once you find your _id_, save it into a variable ie: `admin = User.find(1)`.
-11. Update your admin attribute to true like this `admin.update({:admin => "true"})`
-12. Finally save your updated admin object with the command `admin.save` and you should be good to go!
+8. Create your admin user with this command `User.create({email: 'admin@fakemail.com', password: 'admin', password_confirmation: 'admin', admin: true})`.
+Non admin users can be made like so `User.create ({email: 'nonadmin@fakemail.com', password: 'nonadmin', password_confirmation: 'nonadmin'})`.
+9. To run the Rails local server run the command `rails s` and then navigate to `localhost:3000`.
+10. Sign into your account by clicking sign in on the homepage.
-13. To run tests, run the command `rspec` in the project directory.
+11. To run tests, run the command `rspec` in the project directory.
-14. Fill out the forms, explore and have fun!
+12. Fill out the forms, explore and have fun!
 ---
 ### Known Bugs :bug:
 1. No Known Bugs.